susam/emfy/README.md

     ```

   - Highlight search matches other than the current one with a darker
-    shade of orange as the background and a darker shade of gray as
+    shade of yellow as the background and dark foreground:
-    the foreground:

     ```elisp
     (set-face-background 'lazy-highlight "#990")